 Grand Hyatt Washington

-The Grand Hyatt is an upscale business hotel with spacious rooms and several restaurants.
+This hotel has a fabulous central location in the fun Penn Quarter area.
 The closest Metro stop is Metro Center on the Red, Blue, Orange, and Silver lines.

 The Grand Hyatt is within a mile of three Smithsonian museums: